 Measuring our members’ outcomes and experiences of healthcare

-As New Zealand’s largest health insurer, we paid our nearly $1.1B in claims in 2019.1 So, like you, we want to be sure of the outcomes and experiences provided to our members under their Southern Cross policy, as well as the impact the treatment has had on their overall health and wellbeing.
+As New Zealand’s largest health insurer, we paid out over $1B in claims in FY21.1 So, like you, we want to be sure of the outcomes and experiences provided to our members under their Southern Cross policy, as well as the impact the treatment has had on their overall health and wellbeing.

 This will give us insight into what’s working well and what could be improved.

 Southern Cross uses internationally accepted survey tools that measure patient reported outcomes, experiences and impacts on quality of life from both surgical procedures and specialist consultations.

 We have received over 155,7002 anonymous survey responses from members since 2014.
 To support ongoing quality improvement, specialists can access their results via an online dashboard and see where they sit compared with other (anonymised) colleagues.

 Measuring outcomes and experiences for specialist medical procedures

 Our main survey is the Outcomes and Experiences Questionnaire (OEQ) that asks members six questions about their experience and five questions on outcomes.
 The OEQ was developed initially by Oxford University for the UK’s National Health Service (NHS).
 Within this survey is a net promoter score that measures the likelihood of a member recommending that specialist to another member.
 We have been surveying members across all surgical specialties since April 2015.
 To date we have received over 96,9002 responses.